Gahyoun/Gyeongsangnam-do-Safty-map/README.md

 for operational deployment.
 Use at your own risk.

 **Note**
-All members are affiliated with GNU (Gyeongsang National University, Jinju, Korea)'s Physics department.
+All members are affiliated with GNU (Gyeongsang National University, Jinju, Korea)'s Physics department😉.